There are hundreds of blogging tools about. There are graphic design tools, scheduling tools, productivity and time management tools, etc.

 But if you don't believe me, here are 3 facts about email marketing that I got from WordStream:

 - 77% of people prefer to get permission-based promotional messages via email (versus direct mail, text, phone, or social media).

 - 80% of retail professionals indicate that email marketing is their greatest driver of customer retention (the next closest channel?
 Social media, identified by just 44% of those same professionals).

 - In the UK, every one pound spent on email marketing has an ROI (Return on Investment) of 38 pounds; in the US, it's $44.

-Moreover, it's a WASTE OF TIME to change tools later on.
-Moving from one email provider to another is a painful and complicated process that can take weeks (unless you can drop everything else).
+Moving from one email provider to another is a painful and complicated process that takes 2-3 weeks (unless you can drop everything else).

 - Map all your email sequences